ghunteranderson/tsugi/README.md

 * **interface** - an API lacking the implementation.
 If a class can implements the methods of an interface, then it will be accepted as a sub-type of the interface.
-// TODO: I don't really want to call this an enum but list will become confusing with the datatype
-* **list** - A collection of constants of the same type
+* **enum** - A collection of constants of the same type.
+Those constants can have other data tied to them.
 * **space** - A collection of functions.
 The space can be imported and methods referenced using the space's name as a prefix
 * **script** - An entry point for execution.
 The script could perform a single